dedricl/hello-world/README.md

-# hello-world
+# Hello-world project

-This is a demo repository
+This projects is a demo with the following features.
+** It has a Readme file **